 On the “efficiency” of CAFOs:

-“When I hear people say that CAFOs are more “efficient,” I have to just scratch my head at that notion.
+“When I hear people discussing our food system say that CAFOs are more “efficient,” I have to just scratch my head at that notion.
 Are you sure you’re factoring in the externalities there?
 How much are you factoring in the drug-resistant superbugs you’re creating?
 The cost of the health problems you’re causing to people living nearby?
 Does your efficiency algorithm include sustainability or even regeneration of degraded land?
 Does it include the possibility that you are eating a sentient animal?
 I don’t think so.

 Also, the loss of livelihood to all the farmers who have been put out of business so a few factory farms can operate and all the economies in rural America that have been decimated by the industrialization of agriculture.
 Sure food is “cheaper” for now–since we have cheap petroleum to make fertilizer, operate the equipment, and transport the produce or livestock thousands of miles from where it was produced.
 The actual costs of this efficiency gain are enormous.
 This is exactly what Bill McKibbens (author of Deep Economy) and others are getting at.